Cucuteni–Trypillia culture: Early period (5800–5000 BC)

-Middle period (5000–3500 BCE)
+Middle period (5000–3500 BC)

 In the middle era, the Cucuteni–Trypillia culture spread over a wide area from Eastern Transylvania in the west to the Dnieper River in the east.
 During this period, the population immigrated into and settled along the banks of the upper and middle regions of the Right Bank (or western side) of the Dnieper River, in present-day Ukraine.
 The population grew considerably during this time, resulting in settlements being established on plateaus, near major rivers and springs.

 Their dwellings were built by placing vertical poles in the form of circles or ovals.
 The construction techniques incorporated log floors covered in clay, wattle-and-daub walls that were woven from pliable branches and covered in clay and a clay oven, which was situated in the centre of the dwelling.
 As the population in this area grew, more land was put under cultivation.
 Hunting supplemented the practice of animal husbandry of domestic livestock.

 Tools made of flint, rock, clay, wood and bones continued to be used for cultivation and other chores.
 Much less common than other materials, copper axes and other tools have been discovered that were made from ore mined in Volyn, Ukraine, as well as some deposits along the Dnieper river.
 Pottery-making by this time had become sophisticated, however they still relied on techniques of making pottery by hand (the potter's wheel was not used yet).
 Characteristics of the Cucuteni–Trypillia pottery included a monochromic spiral design, painted with black paint on a yellow and red base.
 Large pear-shaped pottery for the storage of grain, dining plates and other goods, was also prevalent.
 Additionally, ceramic statues of female "goddess" figures, as well as figurines of animals and models of houses dating to this period have also been discovered.

 Some scholars have used the abundance of these clay female fetish statues to base the theory that this culture was matriarchal in nature.
 Indeed, it was partially the archaeological evidence from Cucuteni–Trypillia culture that inspired Marija Gimbutas, Joseph Campbell and some latter 20th century feminists to set forth the popular theory of an Old European culture of peaceful, egalitarian (counter to a widespread misconception, "matristic" not matriarchal), goddess-centred neolithic European societies that were wiped out by patriarchal, Sky Father-worshipping, warlike, Bronze-Age Proto-Indo-European tribes that swept out of the steppes north and east of the Black Sea.